waizui/luacg/README.md

 ./lua.exe ./scene.lua
 ```

-The execution results will be placed in the folder of this project.
+The execution results will be placed in the root folder of this project.

 ## List